Abdou Samaké

-Abdoulaye Samaké (born 7 October 1996) is a Malian professional footballer who plays as a defender for Valour FC in the Canadian Premier League.
+Abdoulaye Gilbert Samaké (born 7 October 1996) is a Malian professional footballer who plays as a defender for Swedish side Nyköpings BIS.

 Early life

-Samake was born in Bamako, Mali and moved to Canada, at the age of six.
-He initially moved to Montreal, but soonafter moved to Ottawa, where he was raised.
-Samake began playing youth soccer with the Gloucester Hornets, before joining Ottawa South United.
+Samaké was born in Bamako, Mali, and moved to Canada at the age of six.
+He initially moved to Montreal, but soon after moved to Ottawa, where he was raised.
+Samaké began playing youth soccer with the Gloucester Hornets before joining Ottawa South United.
 Afterwards, he joined the Montreal Impact Academy.

 College career

 In February 2016, he committed to join Michigan University and play for the men's soccer team in the fall.
 He missed his entire freshman season in 2016 due to injury.
 He made his debut on August 25, 2017 against the William & Mary Tribe.
 He was a three-time Academic All-Big Ten selection from 2017 to 2019 and a two-time University of Michigan Athletic Academic Achievement selection in 2017 and 2018.
 In his senior season, he was named to the Big Ten Conference All-Tournament Team and was named Michigan's Club Man of the Year.
 He was able to graduate a semester early in January 2020, completing his degree in the School of Literature, Science and the Arts program.